-Each time a subtraction strategy is added to our anchor chart, I have my students add it to their own personal anchor chart that they complete in their math journal.
+Each time a subtraction with regrouping strategy is added to the anchor chart, I like to have students add it to their own personal anchor chart that they complete in their math journal.
 This allows them to take ownership in the process and always have it as a reference.

-Using manipulatives will help your students understand how subtraction with regrouping works using the Base Ten Model.
-Use physical blocks or paper drawings to represent the minuend and the subtrahend.
-The steps are easy!
+Using hands-on manipulatives will help your students understand how subtraction with regrouping works using the base ten model.

 - Build the minuend with base ten blocks.